awsdocs/amazon-ec2-user-guide/doc_source/standard-mode-examples.md

 In this example, you see how a `t3.nano` instance launched as `standard` earns, accrues, and spends *earned* credits\.
 You see how the credit balance reflects the accrued *earned* credits\.

 **Note**
-T3 instances configured as `standard` do not receive launch credits\.
+T3 and T3a instances configured as `standard` do not receive launch credits\.

 A running `t3.nano` instance earns 144 credits every 24 hours\.
 Its credit balance limit is 144 earned credits\.
 After the limit is reached, new credits that are earned are discarded\.
 For more information about the number of credits that can be earned and accrued, see the [credit table](burstable-credits-baseline-concepts.md#burstable-performance-instances-credit-table)\.